Poppin' Smoke

 This section has a short summary of our climb.
 The detailed logistical information is in the sections that follow.

-Planning for our trip was easy, because we did it “military style.”
-We took advantage of all of the benefits available to us as military retirees.
-We used space-available lodging, transportation provided by the base Trips & Recreation office, and on-base facilities, such as the gym and Exchange.
+We took advantage of all of the benefits available to us as military retirees, including space-available lodging, transportation provided by the base Information, Tickets, & Tours office, and on-base facilities, such as the gym and Exchange.

 (Who knew you could find military lodging at the base of Mt.
 Fuji!?
 Here are 12 other unexpected places you can stay on a military installation!)